Comrob2018/SprintMate/README.md

 ### How to generate a sprint report

-1. Load the sprint you want to report on.
-2. Click **📊 Sprint Report** in the filter bar.
+1. Load a sprint and click **📊 Sprint Report** in the filter toolbar.
+2. On the **Sprint Report** tab, select a scope — choose a sprint from the dropdown or switch to Date Range and enter From/To dates.
-3. The report dialog opens with stat cards, a status breakdown, a per-assignee summary, and a full story table.
+3. Click **▶ Generate Sprint Report**.
+The report renders inline with stat cards, status breakdown, assignee summary, and a full story table.
-4. Optionally click **⬇ Save as HTML** to save the report to a file — the suggested filename includes the sprint name and today's date.
+4. Optionally click **⬇ Save as HTML** to save the report to a file.

+---

+### How to generate a people report

+1. Load a sprint and click **📊 Sprint Report** in the filter toolbar.
+2. Switch to the **👤 People Report** tab.
+3. Select a **scope** — a specific sprint or a date range.
+4. **Select people** from the list (populated from the current sprint's assignees) and/or type additional usernames in the free-text box.
+5. Click **▶ Generate People Report**.
+The report renders a summary comparison table followed by a per-person detail section.
+6. Optionally click **⬇ Save as HTML** to save the report to a file.

+---

+### How to set a custom instance display name

+1. Click **⚙ Configure** in the top bar.
+2. Select the instance you want to rename using the **PRIMARY / SECONDARY** toggle.
+3. Enter a name in the **Display Name** field (e.g. "Production", "Staging", "Dev").
+4. Click **Save**.
+The name replaces "Primary" / "Secondary" everywhere in the app — the top bar indicator, Switch Instance status, sprint load status, and the clone dialog instance selector.
+Leave it blank to revert to the default label.

 ---